RujutaDabke/RujutaDabke/README.md

 #### 🎓 Education :
 I am pursuing a Master of Science in Machine Learning at Stevens Institute of Technology.
 My current coursework includes Data Mining, Natural Language Processing (NLP), and Mathematical Foundations of Machine Learning.
 #### 🤔 Upskilling...
 I’m mastering advanced  AI algorithms to enhance my problem-solving skills.
-I am also upskilling in SQL, data analytics tools, and AI/MLNdomain.
+I am also upskilling in SQL, data analytics tools, and AI/ML domain.
 #### 💼 Career Interests :
 I am actively exploring opportunities for Data Analyst/ML Engineer positions and have obtained certifications in Power BI and AI to enhance my analytical and technical skill set.
 Additionally, I am interested in exploring Large Language Models (LLMs) and their applications.